 Notable cases include the following:

-- As a junior to Jonathan Seitler QC, Emer acts for the defendant (representing a deceased’s estate) in this offshoot of the Clutterbuck v Al Amoudi case.
+- As a junior to Jonathan Seitler QC, Emer acted for the defendant (representing a deceased’s estate) in this offshoot of the Clutterbuck v Al Amoudi case (discussed below).

 - The claimants alleged that the deceased entered into and subsequently breached various joint ventures relating to numerous expensive properties in West London.

 - The defendant’s legal team successfully had the majority of the claim struck out as an abuse of process relying on the principle in Aldi Stores 1 WLR 748, as the claimants had failed to bring their claim with other similar claims against Ms Al Amoudi.
 The Court of Appeal upheld the striking out of the majority of the claimants’ case in March 2017.

 - A three-week trial of the remaining elements of the claimants’ claim took place in the Chancery Division in June 2018, and raised issues of fraudulent misrepresentation, contractual interpretation, estoppel by convention and proof of loss.
 Jonathan Seitler QC and Emer again emerged victorious, and the claimants’ claims were dismissed in their entirety.

 - This arbitration concerned a complex tripartite agreement relating to the production and sale of tyres.